ghosert/VimProject/note-taking/install-docker-on-android.md

        Use an VNC app or VNC viewer desktop to connect 192.168.31.132:5900 After install ssh inside linux: ssh -p 2222 192.168.31.132 without VNC Go with docker
-       Install other linux distro like Ubuntu desktop by repeating steps above for limo_tensor app on a separate QCOW2 hard disk
+       Install other linux distro like Ubuntu desktop by repeating steps above for limbo_tensor app on a separate QCOW2 hard disk

     d.
 Other resources: